greeny277/inductive_logic_programming/doc/notizen.md

 \end{align}

-The programming language *Prolog* is using logic as programming paradigma because facts and rules can be represented as implications.
+The programming language *Prolog* is using logic as programming paradigma because facts and rules can be represented as implications, which can be proven by *breadth-first search*.
 An example rule is given in Equation \ref{al:ex1}.
-To prove that someone is a daughter *breadth-first search* is used by checking if the person is female and has parents.
+To show that someone is a daughter  is done by checking if the person is female and has parents.
 \begin{align}
 	\label{al:ex1}
 	daugther(X, Y) \Leftarrow female(X) \wedge parent(Y,X)